 Kyle and Amie Scanlon live in Essex, Vermont, with their three children.

 Kyle is the third generation of his family to be actively involved in the antique and estate business.
-His grandparents, Nathan and Margaret Merrill, founded the Vermont Antique dDalers Association.
+His grandparents, Nathan and Margaret Merrill, founded the Vermont Antique Dealers Association.
 From an early age, Kyle worked with his mother in her antique shop and on the show circuit.

 After college, Kyle began working as a fine arts appraiser and the gallery manager at Duane Merrill & Company, Auctioneers and Appraisers.
 During his 10-plus years there the company set several world records at auction, and Kyle's appraisal customers included prominent New England institutions like the Shelburne Museum.
 He is a past president of the Vermont Antique Dealers Association, and served on the Vermont Auctioneers Association Board of Directors.

 Amie Scanlon is a graduate of Trinity College.
 She is a dual-certified elementary education and Spanish teacher.
 For many years she was employed by Milton Elementary but after the birth of her & Kyle's second child, she made the difficult decision to put her teaching career on hold and stay home with her children.
 This also allows her to oversee the business operations of K.C.
 Scanlon: Vermont Estate Sales and Transition Services.

 Amie is also the company's "green" expert.
 She makes sure nothing in an estate is wasted and has brought hundreds of bags of clothing and canned goods to local charities, and delivered box after box of books to area libraries.
 She also ensures all paint and hazardous material from an estate is properly disposed of, and things like electronics and tires are properly recycled.